csloz/web-dev-uol-pt3/README.md

 LS / 15 Jun 2021

-Changed folder layout slightly to use assets/ [js|css|images] folders

-Edited HTML to use new layout
+Changed folder layout slightly to use assets/ [js|css|images] folders Edited HTML to use new layout

-Added links to pages to interconnect, and other minor edits
+Added links to pages to interconnect, and other minor edits Updated SCSS with what I could find from original git

 ---------